Bradshaw/spaceshipsin.space/sources/markdown/out/rust-skunks/index.md

 A crew needs a rig.
 The rig is your home.
 It's also your means of transportation, your workplace, a weapon, and a character in its own right.

-When running the rig full-speed through the dirt, the **Machinist** and the **Wrench** are tasked with engineering duties.
+When running the rig full-speed through the dirt, the **Gearsmith** and the **Wrench** are tasked with engineering duties.
 But at rest, you're all responsible for repairing and upgrading it.

 Is the rig a machine that was slowly modified over time, or was it designed the way it is?
 Could an expert recognise the original chassis?